 Wireless Capability and Smart Notifications

 High-performing GPS devices are able to share wirelessly — these devices come equipped with Bluetooth technology.
-With a compatible receiver, you can quickly send track and waypoint files to another device, wire-free.
-One of our main testers mentioned that this is especially helpful if you have another group that is about to embark on the same route you just finished.
-In a matter of minutes, you can sync up devices and share your route.
+A compatible receiver can quickly send track and waypoint files to another device wire-free.
+One of our main testers mentioned that this is especially helpful if you have another group about to embark on the same route you just finished.
+You can sync up devices and share your route in a few minutes.
 We recommend this for users intending to share track information with others.
-Bluetooth communication has become fairly commonplace, so only the two eTrex models do not have this capability.
+Bluetooth communication has become commonplace, so only the two eTrex models do not have this capability.

 Another great feature is smart notifications.
 You can sync your smartphone to your GPS and receive text messages or social media updates on the unit.
 High-end units like the GPSMAP 66st sport this high level of technicality, but it does take some time and know-how to set up.
-If you don't want to take your phone out of the backpack while staying connected, this may be an option for you.
+This may be an option if you don't want to take your phone out of the backpack while staying connected.

 — Amber King, Ethan Newman, Chris McNamara, Clark Tate, Jediah Porter, & Aaron Rice